 Do you need some advice on planning your first trip to Kauai?
 Check out this list of the best resorts in Kauai for families!

-This list of the best resorts in Kauai for families contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of the best resorts in Kauai for families was written by Marcie Cheung (a Hawaii travel expert) and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 There’s no better place than Kauai for kicking back, relaxing, and breathing in the salt-infused Hawaiian air.

 Rightfully referred to as the Garden Isle thanks to the tropical foliage that blankets the Island, Kauai is home to breathtaking beauty, tons of adventure, and luxury.

 Yes, the island and its emerald cliffs are most famous for their adventurous hikes and amazing diving points, but Kauai isn’t just for the daredevils and thrill-seekers.
 It also offers visitors the chance to unwind in nature’s lap, away from the chaos of the more touristy locations.